Toochidennis/Toochidennis/README.md

 - 👋 Hi, I’m @Toochidennis
-- 👀 I’m interested in Java and app development
+- 👀 I’m interested in Java
 - 🌱 I’m currently learning java and app development
 - 💞️ I’m looking to collaborate on the projects you have here.
 - 📫 How to reach me @whatsapp 09036683427 or @facebook Toochi Dennis